Summer of Live Music

 Watch out MTV, we're on Youtube.
 Click here to check out the new vid.

-Emmersons Beer is here -The famous Emersons Beer family is heading north from Dunedin to Matakana.
-We have opened up a tap for Emersons Bookbinder which is a mighty amber ale.
-Pale Ale and Pilsner will also grace our fridge in the bottle .
-Drop in and ask for a beer and food match as recommended by Richard Emerson.
+Emmersons Beer is here -The famous Emersons Beer family has come to Matakana.
+We have opened up a tap for Emersons Bookbinder which is a mighty amber ale and Pilsner is also now on tap.
+Two of the best beers in NZ in our humble opinion.

-In keeping with our vision for offer beer lovers high quality craft beers from the local region and around NZ we now have the delicious and citrusy Sawmill Pilsner on our craft tap.
+In keeping with our vision for offer beer lovers high quality craft beers from the local region and around NZ we now have the delicious and chocalatey Sawmill Stout on our craft tap.
 Our mates Mike and Kirsty Sutherland make 5 great beers only 10 minutes from Matakana at their boutique brewery at Leigh.
-We also have their 12 Guage strong lager and their Dopplebock Belgiun dark in 500 ml bottles.
-Try a Sawmill beer next time you visit and enter the draw for a mixed case of Sawmill beers.
+We also have their 12 Guage strong lager and their Dopplebock Belgiun dark in 500 ml bottles and Pilsner is in a 330ml can.

 Wine on tap at The Matakana

-The Matakana Village Pub is pursuing sustainability in all aspects of its dled, there is less impact on the environmental to produce glass bottles, corks, paper labels and wine boxes.
-The Matakana Village Pubs ethos is about respecting the world and doing what we can to care for our environining and beverages supply chain.
+The Matakana Village Pub is pursuing sustainability in all aspects of its business, there is less impact on the environmental to produce glass bottles, corks, paper labels and wine boxes.
+The Matakana Village Pubs ethos is about respecting the world and doing what we can to care for our environment and beverages supply chain.
 Minimising our carbon footprint is a key goal, so we are pleased to announce to our eco-minded guests the installation of the KeyKeg wine delivery system.
-This revolutionary one-way wine keg, developed by Master Sommelier, William Sherer, is made of recycled plastics and eliminates both wasted road transport and fuel that would be used to return the keg to be refilled.
-As the keg is recycment.
+This revolutionary one-way wine keg, is made of recycled plastics and eliminates both wasted road transport and fuel that would be used to return the keg to be refilled.
 We are thrilled to offer our guests an alternative way to drink great wine while keeping sustainability and the environment in mind.
-Wine from the keg is currently served on tap in the main bar giving guests the option to sample the refreshing and crisp Marlborough Vibes Sauvignon Blanc and a beautiful rich Central Otago Pinot Noir that we have named “the Doctors Medicine”.
+Wine from the keg is currently served on tap in the main bar giving guests the option to sample the beautiful rich Central Otago Pinot Noir that we have named “the Doctors Medicine”.

 Built in 1903 in the what has become the heart of Matakana Village, The Matakana is a bit of an institution.
 Its been through several changes in its long life.
 It was built from the timber of a single kauri tree by the village post master and after his death became a boarding house for dairy factory workers.
 It was a restaurant of note in the 80's run by a Frenchman with a michelin star tatooed on his rump.
 Three farming couples and three city couples revitalised and upgraded the old girl in 2012 into a cool, relaxed and family friendly village pub.
 Duncan and Hannah Anderson and their partners vision is to provide a relaxed friendly environment, with fantastic service and a great selection of wines, beers and fresh food at really good value.